What Is Hypovolemic Shock?

 circulation to the limbs.
 This infection may lead to amputation of the affected

-Overall, your outlook will depend on the amount of blood you lost
+Overall, your outlook will depend on the amount of blood you

-who haven’t had severe blood loss.
+patients who haven’t had severe blood loss.